-Unfortunately, this kind of advertising has unintended consequences as it’s been scientifically linked to the increase in alcohol consumption, and in turn the problem of alcoholism in South African, particularly in young black women.
+Unfortunately, this kind of advertising has unintended consequences as it’s been scientifically linked to the increase in alcohol consumption, and in turn the problem of alcoholism in South Africa, particularly in young black women.

+The effects of alcoholism or alcohol use disorder are far reaching.
 Alcoholism also known as alcohol abuse, alcohol dependence and recently alcohol use disorder has far-reaching direct and indirect consequences.
 It is estimated that on average, regulated alcohol production contributes R72 billion to the South African economy through taxation, VAT, and excise.
 In 2019, the alcohol sector accounted for 3.4% (R173 billion) of South Africa’s nominal GDP.
 However, the cost of alcohol abuse is not worth the billions it makes.

 In a ResearchGate article “The combined total tangible and intangible costs of alcohol harm to the economy were estimated at 10 – 12% of the 2009 gross domestic product (GDP).
 The tangible financial cost of harmful alcohol use alone was estimated at R37.9 billion, or 1.6% of the 2009 GDP”.

-- Children born with fetal alcohol syndrome
+- Children born with foetal alcohol syndrome

 - Thousands of lives lost daily as a direct result of road accidents caused by drinking and driving